outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- inhibit oncogenes/oncoproteins
+		- MCM8 or MCM9
+			- MCM8/MCM9 mutations can cause cancer
 		- MET (oncogene)
 			- Hepatocyte growth factor receptor (HGF receptor) is a protein that in humans is encoded by the MET gene
 			- The protein possesses tyrosine kinase activity